 To which the client first responded: “I’m just processing all of your points, and because it’s a little jolting (emotionally)….”

 Before coming back a day later: “I appreciate everything you’ve explained.
 It teaches me more about how to read what’s happening in this professional context (which is sometimes totally illegible to me)….”

 As we all know, Ph.D. advisors tend to be particularly poor at coping with their advisees’ emotional challenges.
-Advising can be especially fraught for people of color, where success might be attributed by white advisors and peers to affirmative action:
+And so, when negotiating itself emerges as an emotional crisis point, the negative repercussions of bad advising can be magnified.

 “Early in the year, one of my colleagues said they were reading the jobs Wiki.
 I shared that I wasn’t.
 I didn’t want the ulcer I assumed it would cause.
 But, I did ask him what folks said, what he learned.
 His reply: That most of the positions in our field were going to women of color.
 As a woman of color, it made me uncomfortable and glad I didn’t read the Wiki.
 I could still remember the sting of a peer saying, after I landed a fellowship in the department, “Ah, so you’re the new affirmative action hire.”
 He patted me on the back.
 “Just kidding.”
 Not really, and also that wasn’t the first time someone had commented on my race in regards to a new job or position.
 It was impossible to leave these feelings behind in the negotiation process.
 I knew that what was negotiating a great job, for me, was for some an example of how I was hired primarily to diversify a department’s ranks.”